 If you don’t have the original box, you don’t need to worry.
 Use a strong corrugated box and place your bubble wrapped appliance inside.
 Ideally, you don’t want there to be too much space around your item, and you can fill any remaining gaps within the box with packaging chips to stop your item from moving around inside during transit.
 Then, tape it tightly shut using packaging tape.

 Because things like microwaves and kettles vary in shape and size, it could be worth having a quick glance at our packaging guidelines which has a more detailed list of helpful do’s and don’ts.

 How much does it cost to post a small appliance?

 Once you have your parcel ready, you’ll need to get out your tape measure and scales because you’re going to need them to find out how much it will cost to post your small appliance.
 Find out the length, height, width and weight of your package and enter these into the My Parcel Delivery quote form and choose the service to best suit you.

 As appliances like microwaves can potentially weight quite a bit, and a lot of couriers have weight limits on the parcels that they can accept.
 For larger items, you can have a look at our large parcel delivery page for further info on these limits.

 Also, when you’re sending electrical items such as small appliances, you might want to consider using a courier which comes with a signature upon delivery.
-Our cheapest tracked service for 25kg items is with Parcelforce which starts at £9.99 + VAT.
-For lighter items, you can use DPD drop off, which starts at £5.99 + VAT and has a limit up to 18kg.
+Our cheapest tracked service for 25kg items is with Parcelforce.
+For lighter items, you can use DPD drop off which has a limit up to 18kg.